Gay Identity, Gay Rights, and Gay Activism

 Lesbian, gay, bisexual, and transgender (LGBT) are psychological, political, and social constructs created in the 1900s.
 They are not primarily physical, genetic, or religious constructs.
 There are certainly areas where these issues overlap with religious doctrines and practices, but they are primarily independent issues.

 The watershed event of the gay rights movement in America happened in 1969 at a gay bar called the Stonewall Inn in Greenwich Village, New York, where gay patrons fought police in clashes that continued sporadically for two days.

 Over the years, gay people formed various organizations to further their efforts for equal and fair treatment.
 Over time, many of these well-meaning efforts went to extremes, often including violence, vandalism, and clandestine efforts to change public opinion and public policy.
 These extreme efforts are often referred to as gay activism.

-Today, a number of highly organized, well-funded organizations attempt to mold public opinion in favor of homosexuality as a normal, alternative sexuality.
-Two of the larger organizations are the National Gay and Lesbian Task Force and the Lambda Legal Defense and Educational Fund.
-These and other organizations spend hundreds of millions of dollars a year promoting efforts such as those described in this section.
+Today, a number of highly organized, well-funded organizations influence public opinion in favor of homosexuality as a normal, alternative sexuality.
+Large pro-gay organizations spend hundreds of millions of dollars yearly to promote their causes.